arminhammer/jackdaw/README.md

 #### `jackdaw`

 The `jackdaw` binary can be downloaded from the releases page.
-Please note that `jackdaw` requires `libpython` 3.14 to be installed.

-#### jackdaw-lite

-`jackdaw-lite` (statically-compiled without embedded python or javascript) can alternatively be downloaded.
-This version has no dependencies and is therefore very portable, but has more limited support for executing python and javascript.
-If you don't need support for those languages, this can be a very good option because it is self-contained and has no dependencies.

 ### From source